vladvlad00/vladZipper/tester/README.md

 # vladZIP tester

 This tester will generate 100 random input files and will compress them using Windows Zip and vladZIP, then compare the result.
 Also it will check for information loss when decompressing with vladZIP.
+It was tested on Windows 10 with g++ under cygwin.